greim/json-graphify/readme.md

   // Optional.
 Defaults to "id".
   idAttribute: 'id',

+  // these declarations describe arbitrary operations
+  // on incoming JSON objects prior to being transformed
+  // into graphs.
+See "operation objects" below for more
+  // details.
+  operations: [ ... ],

   // These declarations control the transformation
   // from the existing object structure to JSON graph.
   // See "pattern objects" below for more details.